Israeli "One for Israel" Missionaries Make False Claim

-Israeli born "One for Israel" missionaries Eitan and Moti, incorrectly claim that Rabbi Moshe haDarshan, who lived in the 11th century, stated that “the Messiah will not have a father.”
+Israeli born "One for Israel" missionaries Eitan and Moti, attempt to validate the “virgin birth” by claiming that a renowned 11th-century rabbi, known as Moshe haDarshan, states that “the Messiah will not have a father.”

-A careful review of the Midrashic sources related to Rabbi Moshe's statement demonstrates that his comment was not meant to be understood literally.
-The approach of Midrashic commentaries tends to be more allegorical than literal.
+A careful review of the Midrashic sources related to Moshe haDarshan's statement demonstrates that his comment is taken out of context and misinterpreted.

-Obviously, Rabbi Moshe believed that the Messiah will have a human father based on his comment in Bereishit Rabati - Genesis 49:15-16, that the Messiah’s father will be from the tribe of Judah and his mother will be from the tribe of Dan.
+Based on his comment in Bereishit Rabati on Genesis 49:15-16, Moshe haDarshan clearly believes that the Messiah would have “a human father from the tribe of Judah and a mother from the tribe of Dan.”

-In another Midrash (Eichah Rabbah 5:3), Rabbi Berachia explains that being “fatherless” refers to an orphan.
-His proof is Queen Esther who was adopted by Mordechai as is says, "He brought up Esther, his uncle's daughter; for she had neither father nor mother" (Esther 2:7).
-Clearly, Esther had a physical father, Mordechai’s uncle, but having been orphaned, she is referred to as “fatherless.”
+However, when Moshe haDarshan mentions that the Messiah will be “fatherless,” he is quoting the words of Rabbi Berachia in the Midrash Eichah Rabbah 5:3.
+Rabbi Berachia explains there that being “fatherless” refers to being an orphan.
+His proof is Queen Esther, who was adopted by Mordechai, as it says, “He brought up Esther, his uncle’s daughter; for she had neither father nor mother” (Esther 2:7).
+Obviously, Esther had a physical father [Mordechai’s uncle], but, being orphaned, she is referred to as “fatherless.”

 There are many reasons why the Messiah is referred to as a “fatherless orphan,” including the explanation of Rabbi Isaac Abarbanel (1437-1508), who teaches that the Messiah’s knowledge will surpass his predecessors in a way that we will not see him as a recipient of his wisdom/path in life from his father or teacher.